-Edge computing & 5g in the automotive industry: from gears to software
+Edge computing and 5g in the automotive industry: from gears to software

 The first wave of software in cars came in 1977 almost 100 years after the first commercial car in 1886.
 From microprocessor chips used to display speed, fuel, trip, and engine information to Nvidia drives making the Tesla autopilot a reality, the ecosystem is now increasingly inclined to integrating electronics & software into their vehicles.
 In fact, famously, these days a Mercedes S class more complex software (requiring 20 million lines of code) that a F-22 raptor aircraft.